fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-match-split-transactions.md

 ## How to match transactions

 <details>
-  <summary>Do an interactive video walkthrough of matching a transaction</summary>
+  <summary>Take an interactive video walkthrough of matching a transaction</summary>

     <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
     <iframe